-Redevelopment of the Former Hatfield Main Colliery
+9. Redevelopment of the Former Hatfield Main Colliery

 - 9.1.
 The history of Stainforth is intrinsically linked to coal mining and this heritage is highly valued by local residents.
 Prior to the sinking of the pit, Stainforth was primarily an agricultural area.
 Once the colliery was sunk in 1911, Stainforth expanded with people coming from Durham, Staffordshire, Lancashire, Derbyshire and indeed all over the country to work in the pit.
 By 1930 there were 3600 people working in Stainforth, and many houses, shops and entertainment facilities were built.
 The colliery was the most significant development in Stainforth in recent times.
 Whilst the mining heritage itself remains strong in the community, there is precious little to show its history. - 9.2.
 Today, the colliery site lies vacant and unused and is closed off to public access.
 The former buildings, including the grade II listed headstocks are located to the south east of the site, on land adjoining the rail line and with access off Waggons Way.
 There are other areas of slag heaps to the north, west and south.
 Due to the low-lying character of the surrounding area, the headstocks and winding houses are a local landmark, visible from the M18 motorway, railway, other neighbouring villages and the wider countryside.
 The colliery site is part of the mixed use allocation which seeks to provide recreational facilities through the provision of the Country Park, employment opportunities and housing. - 9.3.
 The winding-down of the pit and its eventual closure in 2015 has had profound effects upon the community of Stainforth leading to significant levels of deprivation.
 The town has some of the worst areas of deprivation in the country, being ranked within the 5% most deprived areas nationally12. - 9.4.
-Particular areas of concern within the deprivation indices relate to: income, employment, education, childhood obesity, child poverty, and crime.
+Areas of concern within the deprivation indices relate to: income, employment, education, childhood obesity, child poverty, and crime.
 The town also suffers from a poor perception which is not aided by the abandoned colliery.
 The need for change is clear and the former colliery provides a focus for regeneration and revitalization of the town which celebrates its past. - 9.5.
 The Town Council has identified the regeneration and redevelopment of the former colliery site as a key priority.
 The responses to the consultation upon the NDP identified the importance of bringing the colliery back into meaningful use.
 To facilitate this the NDP allocates a range of uses on this site, as set out in the following policies. - 9.6.
-The site will provide the following uses: - Country park (Site SNP01), - Community and small business space on the Old Pithead Site (Site SNPO2), - Employment Uses (Site SNPO3), and
+The site will provide the following uses: - Country park (Site SNPO1), - Mix of employment, industrial uses and other uses which could include a training centre and energy related development and associated education, technological and research facilities as well as social, community, recreational, leisure and heritage uses on the Old Pithead Site (Site SNPO2),

-12 MHCLG, 2019 Indices of Deprivation
+&lt;sup>12 MHCLG, 2019 Indices of Deprivation